Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

 As shown in the new architecture, the monitoring system consists of the following key components:

 - **TRON FullNode**: A TRON blockchain node with metric collection capabilities enabled
+- **Node Exporter**: A Prometheus exporter that enables comprehensive monitoring of host machine performance and resource consumption.
+For detailed documentation, see the [Node Exporter](https://github.com/prometheus/node_exporter).
 - **Prometheus**: A monitoring service that collects metrics from the java-tron node and forwards them to Thanos Receive using remote write protocol
 - **Thanos Receive**: A Thanos component that ingests metrics via Prometheus remote write, exposes them via StoreAPI, and persists them to cloud storage
 - **Thanos Query**: A Thanos component implementing Prometheus's v1 API to aggregate and deduplicate metrics from multiple underlying data sources